ilyademidow/java-code-editor-back/README.md

 1. Make a `.java` and a `.class` files in that folder and execute it and send a result to you

+### TODO list
+- Split to REST Controller (RC) and Compiler (C)
+- RC writes code to the queue file
+- C executes code from the queue file